tigergraph/ecosys/tutorials/GraphRAG.md

 # Introduction

-**TigerGraph CoPilot** is an AI assistant meticulously designed to combine the powers of graph databases and generative AI.
+**TigerGraph GraphRAG** is an AI assistant meticulously designed to combine the powers of graph databases and generative AI.
 It draws the most value from data and enhances productivity across various business functions, including analytics, development, and administrative tasks.
 It is one AI assistant with three core component services:
 - **InquiryAI**: A natural language assistant for graph-powered solutions.
 - **SupportAI**: A knowledge Q&A assistant for documents and graphs.
 - **QueryAI**: A GSQL code generator, including query and schema generation, data mapping, and more (*Not available in Beta; coming soon*).